 Struggling to make your social media posts stand out from the crowd?
-Did your Tweets and statuses once funnel big numbers towards your site's landing page but now you find that they're just attracting bots?
-Chances are you need to tweak how your posting on social media platforms.
+Did your Tweets, Stories and statuses once funnel big numbers towards your site but now you find that they're just attracting bots?
+Or no one at all?
+Chances are you need to tweak how you're posting on social media platforms.

 The trouble is that social media algorithms are changing all the time.
-However there are some best-practice tricks that social media managers can deploy to attract attention without damaging their reputation, as these social media savants reveal.
+However there are some best-practice tricks that social media managers can deploy to attract attention to their landing page, without damaging their reputation, as these social media savants reveal.

 01. Tap into current affairs